indiejames/atom-iex/README.md

 apm install iex
 ```

-It is _highly recommended_ that you add keybindings for these action (see below).
+It is _highly recommended_ that you add the keybindings below.

 ### Features